 This course is meant for second year Research MA students who already have completed the course Historical Grammar of Hebrew and Aramaic.

-An introduction to the historical grammar of Biblical Hebrew on the basis of a detailed philological study, with special emphasis on the evolution of phonology and morphology.
+An introduction to the historical grammar of Biblical Hebrew on the basis of a detailed philological study, with special emphasis on the evolution of morphology, syntax and lexicon.